gracejemima08/Data-Workshop-with-Python/README.md

 # Data-Workshop-with-Python
-This is the workshop of datascience with python . here we do the project of To trace the flight path of aircraft.
+The workshop of Datascience with Python.

- 3 Days Data-Science & Analytics Workshop
+ #3 Days Data-Science & Analytics Workshop

 ## In the workshop organized and conducted by CODERS READY, we explored the power of mapping and data visualization using Python.
 Over the course of three days, we engaged in hands-on projects that allowed us to gain valuable insights into data representation and analysis.
 Basically, we learnt about some applications in field of aviation using python.